seqcode/miniMDS/README.md

 ``python minimds.py -l 20 -o GM12878_combined_22_10kb_structure.tsv GM12878_combined_22_10kb.bed``

-The resolution you choose for the low-res file depends on your tradeoff between speed and accuracy.
+The value you choose depends on your tradeoff between speed and accuracy (but must be an integer).
 Lower resolutions (i.e. higher ratios) are faster but less accurate.
-For now, the high resolution must be a factor of the low resolution.
-For example, a 500-Kb-resolution file can be used to infer a 100-Kb-resolution structure, but a 250-Kb-resolution file cannot.

 ##### Controlling the number of partitions

 The miniMDS algorithm creates partitions in the high-resolution data and performs MDS on each partition individually.
 A greater number of partitions can increase speed but also reduce accuracy.
 On the other hand, for very sparse data a greater number of partitions can actually increase accuracy.
 If your output appears "clumpy", increase the number of partitions.

-The number of partitions cannot be set directly because partitions are created empirically to maximize structureing of the data.
-However, the degree of structureing of the data can be tweaked with the following parameters:
+The number of partitions cannot be set directly because partitions are created empirically to maximize clustering of the data.
+However, the degree of clustering of the data can be tweaked with the following parameters:

 >-m: minimum partition size (as a fraction of the data).
 Default = 0.05
 >